 - Reduce the amount of new fluid being added to the knee with ice or anti inflammatory-meds

-- Management guidelines include avoiding exercises involving compressive or twisting positions, such as crouching or pivoting, to reduce the pain and limit new fluid accumulating
+Management guidelines include avoiding specific types of exercises that involve compressive or twisting positions, such as crouching or pivoting.

 See our self-management plan here.

-- A compressive knee brace is only helpful when the level of fluid bulges past the bony edges of the joint.
-Otherwise it only exerts pressure on the bony bumps around the knee, not on the swelling
+A compressive knee brace is only helpful when the level of fluid bulges past the bony edges of the joint.
+Otherwise it only exerts pressure on the bony bumps around the knee, not on the swelling.

-- Draining a Baker’s cyst is not painful but it’s usually ineffective as the source of fluid in the knee remains and the fluid pressure rebuilds quickly
+Draining a Baker’s cyst is not painful but it’s usually ineffective as the source of fluid in the knee remains and the fluid pressure rebuilds quickly.

 Stretching the muscles around the knee is counterproductive.
 Although the knee feels tight, stretching will increase the pressure inside the knee and aggravate the cyst.